 WORKING WITH OUR COMMUNITIES

-For us, grant making is not about making financial transactions.
+For First Peoples Worldwide, grantmaking is more than a financial transaction.
+“Through these partnerships with communities across the globe, we focus on culturally appropriate development, which means facilitating changes within our community; changes that are consistent with community values and not just change that is better for the community economy”.
 We focus on culturally appropriate development, which means facilitating changes within our communities that are consistent with their values, not just better for their economies.
 We also connect grantees with each other, and provide new ways to share what they are learning with a broader community.
 We use the grant making process to build a collaborative network of Indigenous and non-Indigenous communities around the world.

 Want to support a community project?
 Learn how to get involved on our Join A Project page.